microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Remove-MgPrintPrinterTaskTriggerDefinitionByRef.md

 # Remove-MgPrintPrinterTaskTriggerDefinitionByRef

 ## SYNOPSIS
-Delete ref of navigation property definition for print
+An abstract definition that will be used to create a printTask when triggered by a print event.
+Read-only.

 ## SYNTAX

-### Delete (Default)
+### Delete1 (Default)
 ```
 Remove-MgPrintPrinterTaskTriggerDefinitionByRef -PrinterId <String> -PrintTaskTriggerId <String>
  [-IfMatch <String>] [-PassThru] [-Confirm] [-WhatIf] [<CommonParameters>]
 ```

-### DeleteViaIdentity
+### DeleteViaIdentity1
 ```
 Remove-MgPrintPrinterTaskTriggerDefinitionByRef -InputObject <IDevicesCloudPrintIdentity> [-IfMatch <String>]
  [-PassThru] [-Confirm] [-WhatIf] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Delete ref of navigation property definition for print
+An abstract definition that will be used to create a printTask when triggered by a print event.
+Read-only.

 ## EXAMPLES